skjaere/DebriDav/README.md

 Easynews does not provide apis to use the contents of an nzb file to search for streamable content, so instead DebriDav will attempt to use the search feature to find an approximate match for the name of the nzb or torrent.

+## Migrating to 0.8.0

+Since 0.8.0 DebriDav uses a PostgreSQL database to store it's content.
+Unless disabled by setting `DEBRIDAV_ENABLEFILEIMPORTONSTARTUP` to `false`, DebriDav will attempt to import existing content into the database.
+It is recommended to disable this feature after a successful import to improve startup time.

 ## How do I use it?

 ### Requirements

+Since 0.8.0, DebriDav requires a postgres server.
 To build the project you will need a java 21 JDK.

 ### Running with Docker compose ( recommended )